-The UN and the Organization for African Unity (OAU, now known as AU) have been negotiating with Morocco and Mauritania since1976.
-Mauritania left the area in 1979.
-A political solution was accepted by the parties in 1990, and the following year saw the establishment of MINURSO in agreement between Morocco and Polisario in order to monitor the ceasefire, verify the reduction in Moroccan troops in the territory, monitor the confinement of Moroccan and Polisario troops to designated locations, monitor the release of political prisoners and exchange of prisoners of war, implement a repatriation programme and organise registration of people entitled to vote prior to forthcoming elections.
+Since 1976, the UN and the Organization for African Unity (AU) have been negotiating with Morocco and Mauritania.
+In 1979, Mauritania left the area.
+A political solution was accepted by the parties in 1990, and the following year saw the establishment of MINURSO, an agreement stipulating how Morocco and Polisario shall monitor the ceasefire, verify the reduction in Moroccan troops in the territory, monitor the confinement of Moroccan and Polisario troops to designated locations, monitor the release of political prisoners and exchange of prisoners of war, implement a repatriation programme and organise registration of people entitled to vote prior to forthcoming elections.

-Military observers grouped to monitor the ceasefire agreement.
+Military observers were deployed to monitor the ceasefire agreement.
 In the process of establishing an electoral roll, the UN police were responsible for security in respect of encounters between the authorities and the local population.
-General elections were to have been held in 1992, but the process was delayed as the parties were unable to agree on who would be allowed to participate in the election.
+General elections were to intended to have been held in 1992, but the process was delayed as the parties were unable to agree on who would be allowed to participate in the election.

-In early 1998, the Secretary-General resumed work on the electoral roll and also ordered clearance of mines in future locations where the UN troop would support the return of refugees.
+In early 1998, the Secretary-General resumed work on the electoral roll and also ordered clearance of mines in locations where future UN troop would support the return of refugees.

-Sweden carried out mine clearance, but the parties were unable to reach a resolution on who would be allowed to vote and hence no progress was made.
-Sweden is once again providing personnel for the mission as of 21 July 2017.
+Sweden carried out mine clearance, but as the parties were unable to reach a resolution on who would be allowed to vote, no progress was made.
+As of 21 July 2017, Sweden is once again providing personnel for the mission.